shlinkio/shlink-php-sdk/docs/contexts/short-urls.md

     echo $shortUrl->shortUrl;
     echo $shortUrl->longUrl;
 } catch (NonUniqueSlugException) {
-    echo 'There iss already a short URL using this custom slug';
+    echo 'There is already a short URL using this custom slug';
 } catch (InvalidLongUrlException) {
     echo 'The long URL is not reachable';
 } catch (InvalidDataException) {